 - Movement is Important.
-Make sure you are up and walking around immediately after your surgery.
+Make sure you are up and walking around immediately after surgery.
 When lying down in bed or on the couch, make sure you are moving your legs and ankles.
-Movement helps prevent blood clots and promotes healthy blood circulation.
-Avoid bending at the waist, lifting, or straining your face.
-If you have small children, bend at the knees, or sit on the floor and let them climb onto your lap.
-Overexertion may lead to bleeding and prolonged swelling. - Driving.
+Absolutely no bending, lifting, or straining. - Driving.
 Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
 Use good judgment. - Return to work.
 Returning to work depends on the amount of physical activity and public contact your job involves and the amount of swelling and discoloration you develop; the average patient may return to work or go out socially 5 7 days after surgery.
-There is some individual variation regarding the time one returns to work. - Physical Activity.
+There is some individual variation regarding the time one returns to work - Physical Activity.
 Avoid bending, lifting, straining and aerobic activities for 3 weeks or until you've been cleared by your surgeon.
-Avoid hitting or bumping your face and neck. - Exercise.
+Avoid hitting or bumping your face and neck.

+- Exercise.
 Exercise may not be resumed for 3 weeks post-op or as further instructed by your surgeon.
 When cleared, you must start easily and build back up to your previous exercise levels.
 Strenuous activity should be avoided for 6 weeks.
 Resuming exercise may worsen swelling. - Smoking.
-Smoking should be strictly avoided as it interferes with the blood supply to the tissues and slows and hinders the healing process - Sun Exposure.
-Avoid sun exposure as much as possible.
-This will optimize healing and minimize swelling.
-During the first year after surgery, it is crucial to use an SPF of 30+.
-Even mild sunburn can cause permanent discoloration and worsen swelling.
+Smoking should be strictly avoided as it interferes with the blood supply to the tissues and slows and hinders the healing process.